This is a very comprehensive guide to understanding Real Estate Investment Trusts ("REITS").

 You can use any UK stocks and shares account but we recommend using an ISA if possible.

 REITs are just like normal shares quoted on a stock market.
 You can make REIT investments through any of the normal online share dealing brokers such as Hargreaves Lansdown or Charles Stanley (to name just two).
-Based solely on price and range of investments available we suggest Charles Stanley.

 If you have an ISA you can also buy REITs inside your ISA wrapper for extra tax benefits.